guettli/django-and-third-party-js/README.md

 For example you want to use [Boostrap](//getbootstrap.com/) or [htmx](//htmx.org).

+How to get the their JS or CSS code into your application?

 Here I list the options you have so that you have an overview to find your solution.